zsofiasomlai/pbx-group-security/content/roles/incident-response.md

 ## The Role

-You will be responsible for reviewing, validating, classifying, and responding to security events, as they happen, as well as analysing network traffic events, investigating intrusion attempts and performing in-depth analysis of exploits and attacks.
-You will also participate in incident reporting, from initial response to triage, to determining remediation actions and escalation paths.
+- You will be responsible for reviewing, validating, classifying, and responding to security events, as they happen, as well as analysing network traffic events, investigating intrusion attempts and performing in-depth analysis of exploits and attacks.
+- You will also participate in incident reporting, from initial response to triage, to determining remediation actions and escalation paths.
-Providing direction and support to less experienced security staff to orient them and increase their understanding of more complex security analysis and design will be a key part of this role.
+- Providing direction and support to less experienced security staff to increase their understanding of more complex security analysis and design will be a key part of this role.

 ## What will you do?